 If the student is unable to complete their orals within this timeline, having taken three semesters of CSD 6604, they will need to submit a petition to the Petitions Committee outlining their updated plan for completion.
 This plan will need to be approved by the Petitions Committee or Program faculty for the student to continue in the program.
 At that time, faculty may identify further requirements that must be completed, such as retaking coursework, completing projects demonstrating clinical competency (e.g., Simucase), and/or continuing to take CSD 6604 credits until orals are completed.
 These items would be required to ensure that the student is up-to-date on current evidence-based practice to meet ASHA standards.
-If at any point the student does not register for the required clinical credit during their program are required to send a written update to their academic advisor and orals committee members regarding their progress and timeline for completion of the program within the first week of classes every fall and spring semester until their program is complete.
+If at any point the student does not register for the required clinical credit during their program extension, this will be considered voluntary withdrawal from the program.
+Students extending their program are required to send a written update to their academic advisor and orals committee members regarding their progress and timeline for completion of the program within the first week of classes every fall and spring semester until their program is complete.
 If the student at any point does not initiate this contact with their academic advisor during a single semester (fall or spring, not summer) prior to completion of their oral exam and externship, this will also be considered voluntary withdrawal from the program.